 How to Get a Resale Certificate in Maryland

-If you have recently launched or are planning to launch a limited liability company (LLC) that will sell products or services in Maryland, you may want to get a resale certificate, or several of them, before you start doing business, as this can save you a lot of time and money.
+If you have recently launched or are planning to launch a business that will sell products or services in Maryland, you may want to get a resale certificate, or several of them, before you start doing business, as this can save you a lot of time and money.

 It’s a relatively simple process, as detailed in this step-by-step guide.